justanothercell/gcode_plotter/.github/README.md

 Examples can be found in [testing](../testing) directory.

+Although this directory includes precompiled gcode files, recompiling them is advised as they might not be up to date.

 ## How to use:
 ##### Requirements:
 - need python 3.10 installed and on path